Shop the Eclipse Store

 • The next total solar eclipse with a duration of totality of at least 7 minutes will occur in 2150.

-• If you want to see lots of solar eclipses, live in Alaska.
-Alaska will get 48 more solar eclipses this century, more than any other state.
+• Alaska will get 47 more solar eclipses this century, more than any other state.

 • Georgia and Texas will both get four total solar eclipses this century, more than any other state.